ravendb/docs/version_2_5/docs/server/administration/export-import.markdown

 To speed up the process, the `Raven.Smuggler.exe` is using [bulk inserts](../../client-api/advanced/bulk-inserts) and `The Studio` is using batching.

-{INFO If you have the replication or periodic backup bunldes active, it is recommened that you'll filter out the following documents when doing an import: Raven/Replication/Destinations, Raven/Replication/VersionHilo, Raven/Backup/Periodic/Setup, Raven/Backup/Periodic/Status.
-This can be done using the following command: Raven.Smuggler in http://localhost:8080 dump.ravendump --negative-metadata-filter:@id=Raven/Replication/Destinations --negative-metadata-filter:@id=Raven/Backup/Periodic/Setup --negative-metadata-filter:@id=Raven/Backup/Periodic/Status --negative-metadata-filter:@id=Raven/Replication/VersionHilo /}
+Note that if you have either the replication bundle or the periodic backup bunlde active on the database, it is recommened that you'll filter out the following documents when doing an import: `Raven/Replication/Destinations`, `Raven/Replication/VersionHilo`, `Raven/Backup/Periodic/Setup`, `Raven/Backup/Periodic/Status`.
+This can be done using the following command: `Raven.Smuggler in http://localhost:8080 dump.ravendump --negative-metadata-filter:@id=Raven/Replication/Destinations --negative-metadata-filter:@id=Raven/Backup/Periodic/Setup --negative-metadata-filter:@id=Raven/Backup/Periodic/Status --negative-metadata-filter:@id=Raven/Replication/VersionHilo`.

 ## Incremental Export and Import
 With the incremental export operation we can use in order to backup the database incrementally, on each export, we will only take the export the documents create or updated